-All other offenses include harassment, harassment by communication, threats, unlawful restraint, loitering and prowling and trespass.
-2015 Aggrevated Assault and Simple Assault published in 2016 Report in reverse, note correct counts above.
+\All other offenses include harassment, harassment by communication, threats, unlawful restraint, loitering and prowling and trespass.

 " Daily Crime and Fire Log

 The Division of Public Safety (DPS) maintains a combined Daily Crime and Fire Log of all incidents reported to the Division of Public Safety.
 This includes all crimes, fire-related incidents and other serious incidents that occur on campus, including areas jointly patrolled by the University Police and the Philadelphia Police Department, in non-campus buildings or properties, on public property or within the Penn Patrol Zone.